 The Personal and the Professional

 Personally, new teachers go through a lot when starting a new job at a new school.
 This can include finding secure housing, establishing personal relationships and discovering where you can go to blow off some steam—whether that’s out in nature, at a yoga class or on a patio at your favorite restaurant.
-Taking care of ourselves has taken on even more significance over the last year.
+Taking care of yourself is just as important as taking care of your students.

-A solid self-care routine is crucial in managing stress.
+A solid self-care routine is crucial to managing stress.
 Find ways to comfort, soothe and support yourself.
 Developing healthy practices—such as deep breathing, meditation and stretching—can go a long way in helping you maintain your physical and mental health.
-These practices can even be used in your classroom to help you and your students maintain a level head in the midst of the chaos of ever-changing policies and requirements.
 When in doubt, stop and breathe deeply.

-You also want to make sure your personal and professional life is in order, so that these details don’t distract you as you’re working hard to be the best teacher you can be.
-Develop an organizational system for yourself to keep track of important information that might be new to you: read and file away documentation on any new medical benefits and investment programs, along with letters, contracts, transcripts, certifications and professional requirements and expectations.
+You also want to make sure your personal and professional life is in order so that these details don’t distract you as you’re working hard to be the best teacher you possibly can.
+Develop an organizational system for yourself to keep track of important information that might be new to you.
+Read and file away documentation on any new medical benefits and investment programs, along with letters, contracts, transcripts, certifications and professional requirements and expectations.

 Finding a mentor or developing relationships with veteran teachers can also be extremely valuable as you navigate your new work environment.

-Again, developing relationships with mentors in the school district, veteran teachers at your new school and support staff can serve you well as you move forward in your new profession: they can help you identify not just what you need to know, but who else you can turn to for help with specific issues.
+Veteran teachers and support staff at your new school can serve you well as you move forward in your new profession.
+They can help you identify not just what you need to know but who else you can turn to for help with specific issues.

 Curriculum and Assessments

 As a new teacher, you’ve received guidance on what you should be teaching to your students and how to pace your instruction, methods of assessment and rubrics for testing.
-This can all be a bit overwhelming, so, again, don’t be shy about asking for help or support.
-You want to understand what is expected of you, so that you can better help your students and set clear expectations for them.
+This can all be a bit overwhelming, so don’t be shy about asking for help.
+It is important to understand what is expected of you so that you can better help your students and set clear expectations for them.

 Knowing the principles of assessment, including terminology, methodologies and techniques, is assessment literacy.
 As an assessment-literate teacher, you should understand the how and why of different assessments and be able to identify their strengths and weaknesses.